Media Legend: Neal Spelce On LBJ, U.T & The 60s In Texas

 Neal Spelce is a legendary media professional and a witness to presidential history.
-Due to spending part of his career with President Lyndon Baines Johnson, his life course changed as he shares in his new book, With The Bark Off, A Journalist’s Memories of LBJ and a Life in the News Media.
+Due to spending part of his career with President Lyndon Baines Johnson, his life course changed…as he shares in his new book, With The Bark Off, A Journalist’s Memories of LBJ and a Life in the News Media.
 This exclusive excerpt is chock full of his recollections of the Johnson family, as well as Spelce’s point of view on today’s media landscape.
-Our Lance Avery Morgan also gets up close and personal with Spelce in an exclusive interview after the excerpt…
+Our Lance Avery Morgan also gets up close and personal with Spelce with an interview that appears here…

 Photography courtesy of Neal Spelce